ExpressGate

 Once all of that is done you should be able to go back to the terminal which you ran the script in and type exit

 After hitting enter you should see it start to run a whole bunch of stuff, that is re-compressing all of the required files and adding them to the image.
-The script will then ask you if you want to update the version file, if you have made any changes to the original DFI files or would like to make sure that your image has not been corrupted, I recommend pressing "y".
+The script will then ask you if you want to update the version file, if you have made any changes to the original DFI files or would like to make sure that your image has not been corrupted, I recommend pressing "y

-The old method for bypassing the MD5 check was to remove all of the file information from the version file.
-This would then prevent SplashTop from checking to see if any of the files were modified.
-The method that this script uses (thanks to DVM-Version.exe) is to generate a new version file which has updated checksums and file information, this not only allows the modified files to pass the MD5 check but also allows SplashTop to check your modified files for consistency.
+) is to generate a new version file which has updated checksums and file information, this not only allows the modified files to pass the MD5 check but also allows SplashTop to check your modified files for consistency.
 This is a considerable bonus with regards to stability and system security as instead of disabling this security feature it just updates the files to support it.

-Once "Complete" appears you should have a shiny new UpdatedDFI.DFI file on your desktop.
+file on your desktop.
 Seriously, if this thing isn't sparkling then there is something wrong (jokes).

-As a double check, make sure that the DFI file is about 303MB in size, any drastic difference (400MB) may be an indication that the version of squashfs-tools you are using is incorrect.
-The checksum check may also fail if your version of squashfs-tools is too old or too new and you haven't modified any original files (You can still add your own).
+is too old or too new and you haven't modified any original files (You can still add your own).
 Also remember, although the DFI may pass checksum validation on the updater it might still fail to boot due to any number of problems, keep fiddling around and hopefully you will eventually figure it out.

 Copy the new DFI to a memory stick or onto your windows computer which has the ExpressGate SSD on it.
 You will then need to run the ExpressGate updater which you should have got with the DFI image.
-If you didn't then you can download it hereopen in new window Run the updater and select the UpdatedDFI.DFI that you have just made, it may warn you that the version you are using is the same as the version on your motherboard, just click Yes Once the update process is finished you should have a lovely new ExpressGate running at a resolution of your choice.
+If you didn't then you can download it here Run the updater and select the UpdatedDFI.DFI that you have just made, it may warn you that the version you are using is the same as the version on your motherboard, just click Yes

-You may find that the Express Gate Updater fails with your new image saying "md5 check failed!" if that does happen you can try using my patchopen in new window for the ExpressGate Update tool.
+" if that does happen you can try using my patch for the ExpressGate Update tool.
 This patch will prevent the Express Gate updater from failing if the MD5 Checksum is incorrect.
-Simply place the downloaded Patch.exeopen in new window file in your ExpressGate Updater's install directory ( C:\Program Files\Express Gate\ Express Gate Updater\ ) and run Patch.exeopen in new window and click on Launch.
-Once the Express Gate Updater starts press Ctrl+D to disable the MD5 check.
-The application should now allow you to flash your DFI image without any problems.
+Simply place the downloaded Patch.exe file in your ExpressGate Updater's install directory ( C:\Program Files\Express Gate\ Express Gate Updater\ ) and run Patch.exe and click on Launch.
+Once the Express Gate Updater starts press Ctrl+D

 Method 2 - Terminal Commands